mathiaslj/mcmcglm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# gibbsR
+# mcmcglm

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gibbsR is to create a package with functionalities related to Gibbs sampling.
+The goal of mcmcglm is to create a package with functionalities related to Gibbs sampling.

 Specifically, want to create a function that can perform the CGGibbs